Missouri School of Journalism: History

 Two stone lions, a gift to the school by the Chinese government in 1931, grace the arch between Neff and Walter Williams Halls.

 The school opened on September 14, 1908.
 Its founding was urged by Joseph Pulitzer, following lobbying by Walter Williams, the editor of the Columbia (Missouri) Herald and a university curator.
 Williams became the official founder.
 This came 13 years after the defeat in the Missouri State Senate of a bill to establish a chair of journalism at the University of Missouri.
 Previously newspapers usually required apprenticeships.
 The Missouri Press Association began supporting the proposal in 1896.

 The first day's class published the first issue of the University Missourian, which was to become the Columbia Missourian.
 Williams was the first dean.
 Among the original faculty members was Charles Griffith Ross, who would become press secretary for President Harry S. Truman.
 It was initially based in Switzler Hall.

 In 1910, the school began its Journalism Week celebration.
 On March 10, Kappa Tau Alpha was founded.

-In 1919, Jay Holcomb Neff Hall, the first building formally assigned to the school, was built by a donation from Andrew Neff, a 1913 journalism graduate, in honor of his late father, a former Kansas City, Missouri mayor and publisher.
+In 1919, Jay Holcomb Neff Hall, the first building formally assigned to the school, was built by a donation from Andrew Neff, a 1913 journalism graduate, in honor of his dead father, a former Kansas City, Missouri mayor and publisher.
 At the time, it was the largest donation in the university history.

 In 1921, the school offered the world's first master's degree in journalism.
 In 1930, it created the Missouri Honor Medal for Distinguished Service in Journalism.
 In 1934, it offered the world's first Doctor of Philosophy degree in journalism.
 In 1936, the school began offering broadcast courses in conjunction with KFRU, the radio station owned by the St. Louis Star-Times.